cjdbarlow/Part-One/metabolism.md

 Typically by the liver, but other organs (kidney, lungs) also metabolise some substances.
 * Excretion of active drug
 Often by the kidneys, but may also be in bile, or exhaled.
+  * Removal of drugs from the body is achieved predominantly through renal excretion of water-soluble compounds
+  * As many drugs are lipophilic, metabolism to water soluble compounds is required to clear drugs from the body

 ##Clearance
 Clearance describes the elimination of drug from the body.
 Clearance:
-* As discussed in modelling, clearance equals the **volume of plasma completely cleared of a drug per unit time**
+* As discussed in modelling, clearance is the **volume of plasma completely cleared of a drug per unit time**
 Measured in ml.min<sup>-1</sup>.
 * Does not include redistribution
 * Is calculated from the area under the concentration time curve: